DrNomanIslam/todo/Readme.md

 # ToDo App

-A small demo of how can you use PyQt5 and pyrebase for to develop a todo application
+A small demo of how can you use PyQt5 and pyrebase to develop a todo application

 ## Authors